There’s no better time to dive into the best PC Game Pass games than when you’re stuck at home.

 — Rami Tabari

 Gears 5 is an excellent third-person, cover-based shooter, in addition to being the best Gears of War games ever made thanks to its in-depth storytelling, beautiful open-world environments and believable characters.
-It's one of the best Xbox Game Pass for PC games I've ever played.
+It's one of the best PC Game Pass games I've ever played.

 When I saw the first trailer for this game at E3, I thought Gears 5 was going to flop.
 But when I played the campaign, I was blown away by how the story seamlessly connected itself to the rest of the series.
 If campaign isn't your thing, don't worry, Gears 5 also has a game mode called Escape, which traps you in a Swarm nest and forces you to fight your way out in a limited amount of time.
 It's super intense and a great way to experience Gears with friends.
 There's also Horde mode and countless PvP modes to keep you busy.